 We are pleased to share our Diversity, Equity, Inclusion, and Belonging statement with you.
 Our process involved surveying current Fellows and Alumni, holding listening sessions with parents/guardians, and receiving input from staff.
 We thank everyone who participated in sharing their experiences and feedback.

 TEAK’s Professional Development Committee

 Diversity, Equity, Inclusion, and Belonging at TEAK

 We define equity as the promotion of opportunities that acknowledge, celebrate, and value our community members’ visible and invisible identities.
 We seek to encourage access for students to fulfill their academic potential and personal goals and cultivate a sense of belonging for all.
-We do not tolerate discrimination based on ability status, ethnicity, gender identity, sexual orientation, race, or religion.
+We do not tolerate discrimination based on ability, socioeconomic status, ethnicity, gender identity, sexual orientation, race, or religion.

 Since our founding, TEAK has committed to serving diverse students but has not always taken an antiracist approach to our programming and operations.
 We acknowledge the past harms and commit to doing better by our students.

 We understand that the work required to become an equitable and antiracist organization extends across all departments from program staff, communications and development, the executive leadership team, and our Board.

 TEAK operates within an inequitable educational system and cannot solve every problem.
-Still, we commit to holding ourselves accountable to advocate for positive change alongside the students and families we serve.
+Still, we commit to holding ourselves accountable to advocate for positive change for the students and families we serve.

 As an organization, we commit to the following actions:

-- Listen and respond to our students, families, alumni, and staff’s needs by incorporating diversity, equity, and belonging initiatives into TEAK’s strategic plans.
+- Listening and responding to our students, families, alumni, and staff’s needs by incorporating diversity, equity, and belonging initiatives into TEAK’s strategic plans.

-- Recruit staff members, board members, and volunteers that reflect the rich diversity of the families in our Fellowship.
+- Recruiting staff members, board members, and volunteers that reflect the rich diversity of the families in our Fellowship.

-- Assess how our current organizational practices and policies perpetuate systemic inequities against marginalized groups.
+- Assessing how our current organizational practices and policies perpetuate systemic inequities against marginalized groups.

-- Implement culturally responsive, inclusive, and anti-racist curriculum to inspire our students to become changemakers.
+- Implementing a culturally responsive, inclusive, and anti-racist curriculum to inspire our students to become changemakers.

-- Foster partnerships with organizations that share our values of providing access to communities that have been under-resourced and disenfranchised by systemic inequities.
+- Fostering partnerships with organizations that share our values of providing access to communities that have been under-resourced and disenfranchised by systemic inequities.